ShivakumarKoti/O-Health_WebApp/README.md

    Example: The model should consider adverbs and the tone of the sentence for the input.
    "The patient is very very tired" : The words "very very" should signify high intensity and severity of the symptoms "I was sleepy since last week but not anymore" : The sentence has positives and negatives and should be considered.
-3. Making the program more efficient in extracting the information from the transcript
+3. Making the program more efficient in extracting the information from the transcript.
+Currently it extracts symptoms, medications taken, age, gender, duration and location but we can extract more information with more efficiency.
 4. Integrating the entire system onto 1 python version (either 3.9 or 3.12) for easy development
 5. Creating a model or program for root cause analysis of the disease from the inputs of the symptoms Example input "I have a fever since 2 days ever since I was drenched in the rain, and rashes on my skin since yesterday.
 I have peanut allergy and had some roasted peanuts and nutella yesterday"